 Food: Head over to Oyamel for Mexican food or Rasika for Indian food in nearby Chinatown.
 Also check out our list of 10 Places to Eat Near the National Mall.

-While You’re in the Neighborhood: Head next door to the main National Gallery of Art building to see American and European Art or across the mall to the Hirshhorn Museum for more contemporary Art.
+While You’re in the Neighborhood: Head next door to the main National Gallery of Art building to see American and European Art.
+You can also head across the mall to the Hirshhorn Museum for more contemporary Art.
 The Air and Space Museum and American Indian Museum are also close by.